Shopping Cart

 Is vitamin C good for the skin?

-👉 Does every skin need a vitamin C product?
+👉 Does all skin need a vitamin C product?
 No.

-It is a nice addition.
-Vitamin C makes the skin more robust.
-Depending on which vitamin C is used in the product, it can also lighten pigment spots and acne scars, strengthens collagen and has a strong antioxidant effect.
-Vitamin C also increases the effect of sun protection.
-That is why it is often used in sunscreens .
+It's a great addition.
+Vitamin C makes the skin more resilient.
+Depending on the specific vitamin C used in the product, it can also lighten age spots and acne scars, strengthen collagen, and has a strong antioxidant effect.
+Vitamin C also enhances the effectiveness of sunscreens.
+That's why it's frequently used in sunscreens .

-Pure vitamin C, ascorbic acid (INCI: Ascorbic Acid), is the most effective and lightens pigment spots - a very powerful antioxidant.
-That's why it is often advertised as having radiant skin.
+Pure vitamin C, ascorbic acid (INCI: Ascorbic Acid), is the most effective form and lightens pigment spots – it's a very powerful antioxidant.
+That's why it's often advertised as giving you radiant skin.

-However, there are a few things to consider, especially if you have sensitive skin.
-If you don't want to use vitamin C, that's okay too.
+However, there are a few things to keep in mind, especially if you have sensitive skin.
+If you don't want to use vitamin C, that's perfectly fine too.

 Is vitamin C good for sensitive skin?

-Ascorbic acid is not tolerated by all skin types.
-In general, strong active ingredients are not tolerated very well .
-Ascorbic acid is not ideal, especially if you have sensitive skin or rosacea .
-Lemon juice , which contains natural vitamin C, is not a gentle idea either.
-It is not healthy for any skin.
-In the worst case, you will get a burn because the juice is far too acidic.
+Ascorbic acid isn't tolerated by all skin types.
+In general, strong active ingredients are often not well-tolerated .
+Ascorbic acid is particularly unsuitable if you have sensitive skin or rosacea .
+Lemon juice , which contains natural vitamin C, is also not a gentle option.
+It's not healthy for any skin type.
+In the worst-case scenario, you could get a burn because the juice is also far too acidic.

-Unfortunately, ascorbic acid is a very unstable ingredient and must be packaged in an airtight and light-tight manner.
-Otherwise, this active form of vitamin C would simply disintegrate and be completely ineffective.
+Ascorbic acid is unfortunately very unstable as an ingredient and must be packaged in an airtight and lightproof container.
+Otherwise, this active form of vitamin C would simply decompose and be completely ineffective.
 Ascorbic acid is also available in powder form.
-Here, the vitamin C is stable but very difficult to dose.
-Ascorbic acid is a really strong active ingredient that you should not carelessly add to creams, masks, peelings , etc. in powder form, even if you can buy such products anywhere.
-Don't be fooled by marketing with "pure, clean ingredients without toxins".
-The fact is: skin has to get used to every vitamin C. Some skin will not be able to cope with pure ascorbic acid, even if it gets used to it.
-And that's okay.
+While the vitamin C is stable in powder form, it is very difficult to dose accurately.
+Ascorbic acid is a truly potent active ingredient that you shouldn't carelessly add to creams, masks, scrubs , and the like in powder form, even if you can buy such products everywhere.
+Don't be fooled by marketing claims of "pure, unadulterated ingredients without toxins."
+The fact is: skin needs to adjust to any form of vitamin C. Some skin types, even after adjustment, won't tolerate pure ascorbic acid.
+And that's perfectly normal.

-Some plant oils contain natural vitamin C. This is much milder.
-However, it is not enough if you want to tackle hyperpigmentation and is not as strong an antioxidant.
-You cannot expect that in this case.
-A little tip here could be Tamanu oil for you if you do not want to use a vitamin C product.
-Many people report that it makes acne scars fade, but this is not scientifically proven.
+Some plant oils contain natural vitamin C. This is significantly milder.
+However, it's not sufficient if you want to address hyperpigmentation and isn't as strong an antioxidant.
+You can't expect that in this case.
+A helpful suggestion here, if you don't want to use a vitamin C product, might be tamanu oil.
+Many people report that it fades acne scars, but this isn't scientifically proven.

 What is the best vitamin C serum?

-Tips: If you really want to find a good vitamin C product:
+Tips: If you're really looking to find a good vitamin C product:

-- Save your money if you see ascorbic acid in the INCI and it is packaged as a serum with a pipette, toner or spray bottle.
-Nothing will have a lasting effect here.
-Only a hole in your wallet.
+• Save your money if you see ascorbic acid in the ingredients list and it's packaged as a serum with a dropper, toner, or spray bottle.
+It won't have any lasting effect.
+It will only leave a hole in your wallet.

-- How well vitamin C is tolerated also depends on the pH value and whether it is dissolved in water or fat.
-Milder products are those in which the vitamin C is dissolved in oil or which are not too acidic.
+• How well vitamin C is tolerated also depends on the pH value.
+Products in which the vitamin C is not too acidic are milder.

-- Inactive vitamin C derivatives are not only much more tolerable for sensitive skin.
-They are also more stable.
-But be careful, there are a few myths and marketing tricks when it comes to the formulations.
-You can find out which derivative is useful and for which skin below.
+• Inactive vitamin C derivatives are not only significantly more tolerable for sensitive skin, but they are also more stable.
+However, be aware that there are a few myths and marketing tricks surrounding their formulation.
+You can find out which derivative is suitable for which skin type below.

 Vitamin C for rosacea / couperose

-Skin care for rosacea is also individual when it comes to vitamin C. It can reduce skin stress.
-Only a few people with rosacea can tolerate (high doses of) ascorbic acid.
+Skincare for rosacea, even with vitamin C, is individualized.
+It can reduce skin stress.
+However, only a few people with rosacea tolerate (high-dose) ascorbic acid.

-If you have rosacea, you should always use vitamin C derivatives if you want to use vitamin C. And make sure that you use vitamin C as a standalone product.
-Many creams simply have vitamin C added to them.
-If you don't notice this when you buy them, you may quickly end up using vitamin C multiple times and reacting with redness.
+If you have rosacea and want to use vitamin C, you should always opt for vitamin C derivatives.
+And make sure you use vitamin C as a standalone product.
+Many creams simply have vitamin C added as an ingredient.
+If you don't notice this when shopping, you can easily end up using vitamin C multiple times and potentially experiencing redness.

-The Kakadu plum naturally contains ascorbic acid.
-It is particularly beneficial for sensitive skin as it has a high antioxidant effect and is gentle on the skin at the same time.
-Unlike pure ascorbic acid, which can cause irritation on sensitive skin, the naturally contained ascorbic acid in the Kakadu plum has a lightening effect on hyperpigmentation without causing irritation.
-This phyto-active ingredient combines the effectiveness of vitamin C with gentle care, making it ideal for treating stressed and sensitive skin.
-A proportion of 1-3% Kakadu plum should be used in your serum to achieve the best possible results.
+The cockatoo plum naturally contains ascorbic acid.
+It is particularly beneficial for sensitive skin because it has a high antioxidant effect while being gentle on the skin.
+Unlike pure ascorbic acid, which can cause irritation in sensitive skin, the naturally occurring ascorbic acid in the cockatoo plum has a brightening effect on hyperpigmentation without causing irritation.
+This phytochemical combines the effectiveness of vitamin C with gentle care, making it ideal for treating stressed and sensitive skin.
+For best results, use a concentration of 1-3% cockatoo plum in your serum.

 Alternative: Vitamin C derivatives

-There are some vitamin C derivatives, i.e. derivatives of pure ascorbic acid.
-These can be converted into ascorbic acid under certain circumstances.
+There are several vitamin C derivatives, which are derivatives of pure ascorbic acid.
+Under certain circumstances, these can be converted into ascorbic acid.

-Derivatives are much more tolerable than pure ascorbic acid.
-However, their effectiveness is not nearly as well proven as with pure vitamin C. Laboratory studies (in vitro) predominate for derivatives.
-There are not always comprehensive studies with humans (in vivo).
-However, this would be important in order to understand the effect of a vitamin C derivative.
+Vitamin C derivatives are much better tolerated than pure ascorbic acid.
+However, their effectiveness is not nearly as well-documented as that of pure vitamin C. For derivatives, laboratory studies (in vitro) predominate.
+Comprehensive human studies (in vivo) are not always available.
+Such studies would be crucial for understanding the effects of a vitamin C derivative.

-First, it would have to be proven that the vitamin C derivative is also absorbed into the skin.
-It would also have to be shown that the vitamin C derivative can be converted into pure ascorbic acid in the skin.
-And then it is questionable whether the amount that is actually converted in the end is sufficient.
-In most cases, there is significantly less ascorbic acid in the skin than in pure ascorbic acid products.
+First, it would need to be proven that the vitamin C derivative is absorbed into the skin.
+Furthermore, it would need to be demonstrated that the vitamin C derivative can be converted into pure ascorbic acid within the skin.
+And then it's questionable whether the amount actually converted is sufficient.
+In most cases, significantly less ascorbic acid is present in the skin than with pure ascorbic acid products.
 This is because the amount converted into ascorbic acid varies from derivative to derivative.
-And this point has to work.
-Because only if it is absorbed into the skin and a certain amount is converted does a tolerable derivative come close to the effect of ascorbic acid.
+And this crucial point must be addressed.
+Only if it is absorbed into the skin and a certain amount is converted can a well-tolerated derivative come close to the effectiveness of ascorbic acid.

-In addition, it is difficult to find studies on derivatives that are independent of manufacturers.
-Nevertheless, it is sensible to include these results in the assessment.
-You should simply know that the effectiveness of derivatives is difficult to test.
-There are advantages and disadvantages everywhere.
-Depending on what your goal is, it makes sense to choose one or the other vitamin C derivative or a combination.
+Furthermore, it's difficult to find studies on derivatives that are independent of manufacturers.
+Nevertheless, it's worthwhile to include these results in your evaluation.
+You should simply be aware that the effectiveness of derivatives is difficult to verify.
+There are advantages and disadvantages to each.
+Depending on your goal, it makes sense to choose one or more vitamin C derivatives or combinations.

 Sodium Ascorbyl Phosphate

 This is the most stable vitamin C derivative .
 It works well against hyperpigmentation and is also suitable for sensitive skin.
-But it has the disadvantage that it is not as strong an antioxidant.
-You will mainly find it in water-based serums or lotions, since magnesium ascorbyl phosphate is only soluble in water.
-A great idea if you want to start.
-However, it will not be as strong as other derivatives.
+However, it has the disadvantage of not being as strong an antioxidant.
+You'll primarily find it in water-based serums or lotions, as magnesium ascorbyl phosphate is only water-soluble.
+A good option if you're just starting out.
+However, it won't be as effective as other derivatives.

 Ascorbyl Glucoside

-Ascorbyl Glucoside is also a really stable derivative .
-Laboratory studies have shown that Ascorbyl Glucoside can really penetrate the skin.
-However, studies with real people are still needed here.
-At least studies with people have already shown that it can really be converted into effective ascorbic acid in the skin.
-Ascorbyl Glucoside has an antioxidant effect , fades hyperpigmentation and also strengthens collagen fibers .
-This makes it one of the most effective of the well-known derivatives.
+Ascorbyl glucoside is also a very stable derivative .
+Laboratory studies have proven that ascorbyl glucoside can indeed penetrate the skin.
+However, studies with real people are still needed.
+Nevertheless, human studies have already demonstrated that it can be converted into effective ascorbic acid in the skin.
+Ascorbyl glucoside has antioxidant properties , fades hyperpigmentation , and strengthens collagen fibers .
+This makes it one of the most effective of the well-known derivatives currently available.

 Ascorbyl Palmitate

 Ascorbyl palmitate is not particularly stable .
-No increased ascorbic acid could be detected in the skin after application.
-It is oil-soluble and oils can help vitamin C to penetrate the skin better.
-Nevertheless, you cannot expect too much from this derivative in terms of effectiveness.
-It probably needs a very large amount to produce effectiveness and even that would have to be investigated.
-In such small amounts as are used in some serums on the market, it does not work against hyperpigmentation.
-And that is why there are more promising derivatives than ascorbyl palmitate.
+No increase in ascorbic acid levels could be detected in the skin after its use.
+While it is oil-soluble, and oils can help vitamin C penetrate the skin more effectively, you should n't expect too much from this derivative in terms of efficacy.
+It likely requires a very large amount to produce any noticeable effect, and even that would need to be further investigated.
+In the small quantities used in some serums on the market, it is ineffective against hyperpigmentation.
+Therefore, there are far more promising derivatives than ascorbyl palmitate.

 Tetrahexyldecyl Ascorbate or Ascorbyl Tetraisopalmitate

-Tetrahexyldecyl Ascorbate or Ascorbyl Tetraisopalmitate is also a vitamin C derivative.
-Both names are used synonymously.
-One or the other can be in the INCI list .
+Tetrahexyldecyl ascorbate, also known as ascorbyl tetraisopalmitate, is a vitamin C derivative.
+Both names are used interchangeably.
+Either may appear in the INCI list .
 This vitamin C derivative is oil-soluble and extremely stable .
-The fact that it is oil-soluble can also be a disadvantage for certain skin types, as the product always has to contain fat.
-This means that serums with Tetrahexyldecyl Ascorbate may be too rich and can promote pimples.
+However, its oil-soluble nature can also be a disadvantage for certain skin types, as the product must always contain oil.
+Therefore, serums containing tetrahexyldecyl ascorbate may be too rich and could promote breakouts.

 It penetrates the skin and is converted into pure ascorbic acid.
-It has also been shown to have all the positive effects of vitamin C. It can lighten hyperpigmentation, strengthen collagen and has a strong antioxidant effect.
-So far, these results can only be attributed to laboratory studies.
-There is only one very small study with people with positive results and this one tested a product that also contains pure ascorbic acid.
-It is therefore questionable whether the ascorbic acid also played a role here.
-Therefore, relevant studies are still pending.
+Furthermore, it appears to offer all the positive effects of vitamin C. It can lighten hyperpigmentation, strengthen collagen , and has a strong antioxidant effect.
+So far, these results are based solely on laboratory studies.
+There is only one very small human study with positive results, and this study tested a product that also contained pure ascorbic acid.
+Therefore, it is questionable whether the ascorbic acid itself contributed to the positive effects.
+Consequently, further relevant studies are still needed.
+A combination with other derivatives would be the best option.

-Nevertheless, Tetrahexyldecyl Ascorbate or Ascorbyl Tetraisopalmitate remains a really stable vitamin C derivative.
-And in any case, it is more tolerable than ascorbic acid.
-And therefore possibly an option for sensitive skin if pure vitamin C products don't work for you.
+Nevertheless, tetrahexyldecyl ascorbate, or ascorbyl tetraisopalmitate, remains a truly stable vitamin C derivative.
+And in any case, it is better tolerated than ascorbic acid.
+Therefore, it might be an option for sensitive skin if pure vitamin C products don't work for you.

 Ethyl ascorbic acid is a very stable derivative that is soluble in both oil and water.

-According to animal studies, this derivative is probably more effective than ascorbyl glucoside.
-It has been shown that it is absorbed into the skin and converted into ascorbic acid.
-This shows that significantly more ascorbic acid is produced than with other derivatives.
+According to animal studies, this derivative is likely more effective than ascorbyl glucoside.
+It has been shown to be absorbed into the skin and converted into ascorbic acid.
+In this process, significantly more ascorbic acid is produced than with other derivatives.
 This makes ethyl ascorbic acid potent and very effective .
-Like tetrahexyldecyl ascorbate, ethyl ascorbic acid also has a strong antioxidant effect and strengthens collagen .
-Ethyl ascorbic acid is clearly stronger when it comes to its effect against hyperpigmentation .
-Not much is known about how well it is tolerated compared to ascorbic acid.
-In any case, it is a more potent active ingredient than the other derivatives.
-Sensitive skin may not respond so well to it.
+Like tetrahexyldecyl ascorbate, ethyl ascorbic acid also has strong antioxidant properties and strengthens collagen .
+Ethyl ascorbic acid's strength clearly lies in its effectiveness against hyperpigmentation .
+Little is known about the tolerability of ascorbic acid.
+It is certainly a more potent active ingredient compared to other derivatives.
+Therefore, it is possible that sensitive skin may not tolerate it as well.

 0 comments